aaron-lebo/xjs/README.md

 ### 1. xjs

-xjs is an Elixir macros and mix task which allows you to write es6* (Javascript) in Elixir.
+xjs is an Elixir macro and a mix task which allow you to write es6* (Javascript) in Elixir.
 It works very simply: it takes an Elixir ast and produdes a jst, or a Javascript Syntax Tree.

 Currently, an .xjs file is an Elixir module with a defined run function.
 See [examples/index.xjs](../examples/index.xjs):